MAbdurahman/js-portfolio-john/README.md

 # js-portfolio-john

 ## This js-portfolio-john utilizes the HTML, CSS and JavaScript.
+Also pluggins
+isotype and swiper.